 - B. Within each affected job classification all provisional, temporary and seasonal employees in that classification shall be laid off before probationary employees and all probationary employees shall be laid off before any regular employees provided; however, that part-time employees whose length of service is less than any probationary or regular employee shall be laid off before such probationary or regular employee.
-Thereafter, if additional reductions in personnel are required, those employees with the least length of service within the affected classification shall be laid off. - C. As an alternative to layoff, an employee with regular, probationary or part-time status who is displaced from his classification in accordance with the procedures provided in paragraphs (A) and (B) of this Section shall be allowed to bump to a classification at the same salary level or to a classification at the next lower salary level provided the classification to which he or she bumps is one in which he or she has previously served in a regular, probationary or part-time status and where his or her original date of appointment to said classification, as defined in Section 8 of the Personnel Rules and Regulations, predates that of at least one employee presently serving therein.
+Thereafter, if additional reductions in personnel are required, those employees with the least length of service within the affected classification shall be laid off. - C. As an alternative to layoff, an employee with regular, probationary or part-time status who is displaced from their classification in accordance with the procedures provided in paragraphs (A) and (B) of this Section shall be allowed to bump to a classification at the same salary level or to a classification at the next lower salary level provided the classification to which they bump is one in which they have previously served in a regular, probationary or part-time status and where their original date of appointment to said classification, as defined in Section 8 of the Personnel Rules and Regulations, predates that of at least one employee presently serving therein.

-As an exception to the foregoing, an employee may bump into a classification in which he or she has previously served and where his or her original date of appointment to that classification predates that of at least one employee presently serving therein and where said classification carries a higher salary level only if such higher salary level resulted solely from the application of an equity salary adjustment.
+As an exception to the foregoing, an employee may bump into a classification in which they have previously served and where their original date of appointment to that classification predates that of at least one employee presently serving therein and where said classification carries a higher salary level only if such higher salary level resulted solely from the application of an equity salary adjustment.